 Public policy and advocacy

-As a leading healthcare company, Novartis endeavors to actively participate in public policy debates affecting our business.
-We believe it is our responsibility to share our perspective, scientific knowledge and technical expertise and provide fact-based information to policymakers and regulatory authorities.
+Novartis actively participates in public policy debates affecting healthcare and our business.
+We believe we have a responsibility to share our perspective, scientific knowledge, technical expertise and fact-based information with policymakers and regulatory authorities.